 Equipment Rental Growth Behind Non-Residential Construction Recovery

-While the residential market has started to recover, the US non-residential business has lagged, but has started to show some signs of life and many forecast a 2014 recovery.
-The Equipment Rental segment is historically tied to construction, which accounted for 50% of peak sales, but just 39% of 3Q13 sales.
+While the residential market has started to recover, the U.S. non-residential business has lagged, but has started to show some signs of life and many forecast a 2014 recovery.
+The equipment rental segment is historically tied to construction, which accounted for 50% of peak sales, but just 39% of 3Q ’13 sales.
 In particular, non-residential construction is critical.
-While the business is smaller in terms of revenue, its EBITDA contribution was 54% at peak in 2007 and down but still important at 32% in 3Q13.
+While the business is smaller in terms of revenue, its EBITDA contribution was 54% at peak in 2007 and down but still important at 32% in 3Q ’13.

-The company has rationalized its fleet since the downturn and the fleet age is now 40.5 months versus 50.6 in 2Q11.
+The company has rationalized its fleet since the downturn and the fleet age is now 40.5 months versus 50.6 in 2Q ’11.
 Prices within this business also have turned and are up 15.3% the most recent quarter, while rental volume is up just 3%.
 Pricing (rental rates) is historically a key leading indicator in this market, along with utilization.
 It has also made 11 acquisitions since 2010 in this area at a cost of $240 million.

-Free Cash Flow Should Accelerate with 2013 up over 3x versus 2012
+Free Cash Flow Should Accelerate with 2013 up over 3x Versus 2012

-Growth in equipment rental and expansion within Car Rental to non-airport based locations should accelerate cash flows at a faster pace than the past four years.
-In addition, implementation of lean and a push towards a more asset light model should also help.
+Growth in equipment rental and expansion within car rentals to non-airport-based locations should accelerate cash flows at a faster pace than the past four years.
+In addition, implementation of lean and a push toward a more asset-light model should also help.
 Management has forecast FCF of $550 million, up from $162 million as a result of these things.